retry51776/notes/psychlogy/README.md

 - Great power comes great responsibility. `from spider-man`
 > IMO: Most people problem is they want power `money, position` without responsibility;
 >
-> Parenting should base on equal respect; Make kid understand more choices comes with more responsibility.
+> Parenting should base on equal respect; Make kid understand more power comes with more responsibility.

 - Most things have recursive property.
 > Ex: Wealth, Knowledge, Ability, Social Skill